mattrobball/2022_07_07-birs/README.md

 ### About this setup

-This is a talk I gave at the Banff International Research Station for the workshop Derived categories, arithmetic, and reconstruction.
+This is a talk I gave at the Banff International Research Station for the workshop Derived Categories, Arithmetic, and Reconstruction in Algebraic Geometry.

 As I couldn't choose a single topic, I decided to try a double feature.
 Perhaps it was doubly opaque.